President of Agent Engagement and

-Kate Rossi, a seasoned real estate leader, was appointed Regional Executive Vice President of CBR’s Eastern Region in January 2017.
-In this role, she oversees the strategic initiatives of more than 400 Coldwell Banker offices in the eastern half of the United States, including the Northeast, Eastern Seaboard and Southeast.
+Kate Rossi, a seasoned real estate leader, serves as President of Agent Engagement and Sales Leadership Development.
+She was appointed Regional Executive Vice President of CBR’s Eastern Region in January 2017.
+In that role, she oversaw the strategic initiatives of more than 400 Coldwell Banker offices in the eastern half of the United States, including the Northeast, Eastern Seaboard and Southeast.
 This region spans 15 states and the District of Columbia and boasts more than 22,700 agents.
 In January 2017, she was also named the 10th most influential woman in real estate on the Swanepoel Power 200 List.

 She was previously Regional Executive Vice President of NRT Southeast from 2010 to 2016, overseeing the strategic initiatives of 200 Coldwell Banker Residential Real Estate, Coldwell Banker Residential Brokerage and Coldwell Banker United REALTORS® offices, comprising 10,750 independent sales associates throughout the Southeast.
 Rossi has held several senior executive positions at NRT: She was President and Chief Operating Officer of Coldwell Banker Residential Brokerage in Connecticut and Westchester, N.Y.; President of Coldwell Banker Residential Brokerage on Long Island and in Queens; President of Coldwell Banker Residential Brokerage in Colorado, where she led the company to top market position within four years; and Regional Vice President of Coldwell Banker Real Estate, Inc. in Pittsburgh.

 She began her real estate career in 1982 with Vanguard Tarquinio in Beaver County, Pa., where she was ranked among the company’s top sales associates.
 She affiliated with Coldwell Banker® in 1984 when the brokerage was acquired by the national company.